 Amount of tax saved by using section 80C depends on the tax slab in which the investor’s income was falling.
 For example, if the income reduced from Gross Total Income before tax calculation was in the 30% plus 3% cess bracket then that would be the amount of tax saved.

-If an investor’s gross total income for the year is say, Rs 10.5 lakh, then by taking a deduction of Rs 1.5 lakh under section 80C, he will reduce his net taxable income to Rs 9 lakh.
+If an investor’s gross total income for the year says, Rs 10.5 lakh, then by taking a deduction of Rs 1.5 lakh under section 80C, he will reduce his net taxable income to Rs 9 lakh.
 This would bring down his tax liability by Rs 46,350.

 If a person’s income is already below the minimum exemption limit, currently at Rs 2.5 lakh for individuals below 60 years of age, then he/she would not be saving any tax via investments/expenditures under section 80C as his income is not liable for any tax.